manatlan/wyc/README.md

         ...
 ```

-When "nb"'s attribute change, the method is invoked ... simple!
+When "nb" attribute change, the method is invoked ... simple!

 ### Initialize things at constructor phase
 Your component can use an `init(self)` instance method, to initialize things at constructor phase.